-In addition to being one of the main academic buildings, McGehee Hall in the center of campus is home of York Campus Ministries, an organization that seeks to minister to students on our campus as well as train students for lives of ministry.
-Weekly devotionals are held on the steps of McGehee when the weather is fine and inside the building the rest of the year.
+In addition to being one of the main academic buildings, McGehee Hall in the center of campus is home to York Campus Ministries, an organization that seeks to minister to students on our campus as well as train students for lives of ministry.
+Weekly devotionals are held on the steps of McGehee when the weather is warm.
 McGehee also houses The Spot, the campus coffee shop and convenience store.
 McGehee Hall is a favorite hangout for many students.

 The Prayer Chapel is an historic church building moved to campus in 1999 and restored.
 It is open daily for prayer and meditation.
-On Sunday nights, campus ministries hosts a student worship service at 9 p.m. where communion is served.
+On Wednesday nights, Campus Ministries hosts a student lead devotional at 9 p.m.

-The chapel is also used extensively for weddings and other ceremonies, as well as recitals and lectures.
-If you are interested in reserving the Prayer Chapel for a special purpose, please contact Gayle Good in the President's Office.
+The Chapel is also used extensively for weddings and other ceremonies, as well as recitals and lectures.
+If you are interested in reserving the Prayer Chapel for a special purpose, please contact Ana Carvalho in the President's Office at (402)363-5621.

 Looking for Panther gear?
-Stop by the Campus Store in Childress Hall to stock up on apparel, water bottles, and other YC branded items to show your Panther Pride.
+Stop by the Campus Book Store and Mailroom in Childress Hall to stock up on apparel, water bottles, and other York University -branded items to show your Panther Pride.
 Childress Hall also houses the campus post office.
-You can buy stamps or ship things via FedEx and UPS from this convenient location.
-All students living on-campus will have a campus mailbox either in Childress Hall or in their residence hall if you live in Gibbs or Kiplinger Apartments.
+You can buy stamps or ship things via UPS from this convenient location.
+All students living on campus will have a campus mailbox either in Childress Hall or in their residence hall if they live in Gibbs or Kiplinger Apartments.

-Upperclassmen have the opportunity to live in Gibbs Hall (men) or the Kiplinger Apartments (women).
+Upperclassmen have the opportunity to live in the Gibbs (men's) or the Kiplinger (women's) Apartments.
 These residence halls offer the benefits of apartment living with the safety and convenience of campus.
-Each four bedroom, two bathroom apartment unit houses four students, with shared living room and kitchen spaces.
+Each four-bedroom, two-bathroom apartment unit houses four students, with shared living room and kitchen spaces.
 Students can cook in their apartments or take advantage of the cafeteria in the Mackey Center.

-The apartment-style residence halls can each accommodate 186 students in 48 apartment units.
+Each apartment building can accommodate 93 students in 24 apartment units.
 Spacious lobbies grace the main floor of each building.
-They also have laundry facilities in each building.
+Laundry Facilities are located in each building.

-Thomas Hall, located on the northwest corner of campus, is the residence hall for freshmen women.
-It offers individual and dual occupancy rooms, as well as dual occupancy suites with private bathrooms.
-There are communal areas, such as the main parlor and lower level exercise room.
-There is a large communal kitchen on the available to all residents, as well as laundry facilities on the lower level.
-There are several study rooms for individuals and group work.
+Thomas Hall, located on the northwest corner of campus, is the residence hall for freshmen and sophomore women.
+It offers individual and dual-occupancy rooms, as well as dual-occupancy suites with private bathrooms.
+There are communal areas, such as the main parlor and an exercise room.
+There is a large communal kitchen available to residents, as well as laundry facilities on the lower level.
+There are several study rooms for individual and group work.

 Thomas North Separated from the women's side of the building, Thomas North provides a quiet environment for up to 30 male students.
 Many sophomores and transfer students prefer Thomas North to the apartment-style residence hall, as they have more autonomy and quiet workspace.
-Thomas North offers a communal kitchen and recreation room.
+E 10th St, York, NE 68467

-McCloud Hall is the residence hall for freshmen men.
-It offers individual and dual occupancy rooms.
-There are communal areas, such as the main parlor and lower level exercise and recreation room, as well as a kitchen and laundry facilities.
+McCloud Hall is the residence hall for freshmen and sophomore men.
+It offers individual and dual-occupancy rooms.
+There are communal areas, such as the main parlor and lower-level activity area, as well as a kitchen and laundry facilities.
 It is conveniently located at the center of campus, close to the library, Mackey Center cafeteria, and Campbell Student Activity Center.
-This building houses 132 men.

 The Freeman Center is the main athletic facility on campus.
-It is home to Panther basketball, wrestling, volleyball, and the cheer and pom squad.
+It hosts Panther basketball, wrestling, volleyball, and the cheer and dance events.
 Many coaches have office space in this building as well.
-The building was recently remodeled and a new gym floor was installed.
+The building was recently remodeled and a new gym floor and bleachers were installed.
 The acoustics in the gym are great for making some noise at home games and cheering the Panthers on to victory.

-The Holthus Fieldhouse is the primary training facility for many athletic teams.
-It's 35,000 square ft is outfitted with Astroturf and an elevated conditioning track circles the interior.
+The Holthus Field House is the primary training facility for the many athletic teams.
+It's 35,000 square feet is outfitted with Astroturf and an elevated conditioning track circles the interior.
 It's a great place for cold weather training.
-A 3,000 sq ft weight and workout room for athletes is also part of this facility.
+A 3,000 square-feet weight and workout room for athletes is also part of this facility.

-The Holthus Fieldhouse track is open to the community from October to April for walking from 6:00 a.m. to 2:00 p.m.
+The Holthus Field House track is open to the community from October to April for walking from 6:00 a.m. to 2:00 p.m.

 One of the newest buildings on campus, the Bartholomew Performing Arts Center is a teaching facility, focusing on the day-to-day needs of students in the music and theatre programs as well as providing a quality venue for productions and concerts.